infraence/docs/README.md

 )
 def handle_request(payload: Any):
     # Here you can run your predictions.
-	# For audio fields, you will receive a local file path
+	# For audio fields, you will receive a "bytes" object
-	# at payload["audio"], pointing to the decoded MP3 file.
+	# at payload["audio"].
 	# Whatever you return from this function will be sent
     # as the response body.
     # Keep in mind that this function will be called in every request,